speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/python/README.md

 This method returns a list of tag wikis.

+* `get_tags_tag_top_answerers_period_` - Returns the top 30 answerers active in a single tag, of either all-time or the last 30 days.

+This is a view onto the data presented on the tag info page on the sites.

+This method returns a list of tag score objects.

+* `get_tags_tag_top_askers_period_` - Returns the top 30 askers active in a single tag, of either all-time or the last 30 days.

+This is a view onto the data presented on the tag info page on the sites.

+This method returns a list of tag score objects.

 * `get_users` - Returns all users on a site.

 This method returns a list of users.